Alabama vs. San Diego State Predictions & Picks - NCAA Tournament Sweet 16

 Alabama vs. San Diego State Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-According to our computer prediction, San Diego State is a good bet to cover the spread, which is listed at 7.5.
-The two teams are projected to eclipse the 135.5 over/under.
+According to our computer prediction, San Diego State projects to cover the 7.5-point spread in its matchup against Alabama.
+The total has been set at 136.5, and the two teams are projected to exceed it.

 Alabama vs. San Diego State Game Info & Odds